ros-naoqi/pepper_dcm_robot/README.rst

 How to use it
 -------------

+**Trajectory control**

 To command your robot remotely with ROS control:

-- be aware that the package will stop Autonomous Life on your robot.
+- start the DCM bringup proving your robot's IP (be aware that the package will stop Autonomous Life on your robot)

-- start the DCM bringup proving your robot's IP

 .. code-block:: bash